lizhanmit/spark-coding-tutorial/README.md

 ### Coalesce

 - Coalesce is fast in certain situations because it minimizes data movement.
+- No shuffle.
+Merge partitions on the same node into one partition.
 - Coalesce changes the number of nodes by moving data from some partitions to existing partitions.
 This algorithm obviously **cannot increase** the number of partitions.
   - For example, `numbersDf.rdd.partitions.size` is 4.
 Even if you use `numbersDf.coalesce(6)`, it is still 4 rather than 6.
 - Avoids a full data shuffle.